 So, how are Premier Partnership working and striving towards a better future for mental health?
 At Premier we have a cadre of over 30 highly trained and specialist mental health trainers, who are expert in their field and have extensive knowledge of mental health first aid.
 Premier Partnership have delivered Mental Health programmes passionately for the last 10 years.

 We have over 20 years’ experience working with organisations to train, support and advise them on how to identify mental health issues and provide support and assistance to individuals, who may be suffering from mental health issues.
 This has taken various forms, such as: personal resilience courses, stress awareness in the workplace, stress management in the workplace, assist suicide prevention training and mental health first aid.

 We have previously delivered suicide prevention awareness and ligature removal training to Stoke City Council and we have also delivered Mental Health Awareness training to Ealing Borough Council.
 One of our major recent contracts was Warwickshire Public Health, where we delivered a multi-agency programme of Mental Health First Aid and Suicide Prevention courses.
 From January this year to date, Premier Partnership have delivered 39 training courses, training 468 delegates overall, and 94% of these delegates said they would highly recommend the course to a colleague.

 At Premier we strive to look after each other both as a team and as a family.
 We promote mental health awareness in our organisation and strive to remove any stigma, attaching itself to anybody who needs help, and encouraging people to speak up.
-How are you feeling today, and do you know how your colleagues are feeling?
-It is very easy sometimes, particularly in a fast paced, demanding environment, to lose your patience, snap and not take a minute to think about your surroundings.
-So, let’s try to spread the compassion today, and every day of the year – educate and care.
+Let’s to spread the compassion today and every day of the year – educate and care.
 Mental Health Matters.